-In this Learning Path for the Azure Synapse Analytics, you will find various online resources in a structured learning format.
+In this Learning Guide for the Azure Synapse Analytics, you will find various online resources in a structured learning format.
 Each level contains the objectives delivered through articles, labs and tutorials.

-The paths split into different levels to provide a structure to the process.
+The guides split into different levels to provide a structure to the process.

 200 Basic Concepts

 The concepts and skills that this Learning Guide covers would be beneficial for the following roles: